Can cannabis and cannabinoids cure cancer?

 Since CBD has no psycho-active properties, the research team argued that it´s use would not violate common law.

-The problem is that whilst there have been over 150 peer reviewed research studies, not once has there been a serious double-blind and controlled clinical study of the type that orthodox modern medicine acknowledges.
-I suspect this will end.
+To date, a problem is that whilst there have been over 150 peer reviewed research studies, not once has there been a serious double-blind and controlled clinical study of the type that orthodox modern medicine acknowledges.
+I suspect this will end very soon.
 The Western world, with Government health agenies and drug companies clearly joined at both the hip and wallet will eventually be surpassed by work in other countries, entrepreneurs and patient power.
 Even cost considerations may encourage the reconsideration of cannabis as a cancer ´drug´.

 There are already Biotech companies looking into cannabis.
 For example: There is one in Denver called Cannabis Science Inc claiming that numerous patients are reporting that Cannabis Science extract treatments are killing cancer cells.
 They have a Colorado-licensed dispensary and are pursuing Clinical Trials with the FDA.

 It is worth noting that a common finding in my research trawl on the pages of the more staid health bodies and charities was this: Research from New Zealand concludes that smoking cannabis is 20 times more dangerous to your health than smoking cigarettes.
 Indeed, many cancer charities, when you search for cannabis and cancer, actually dwell on this research over anything else even remotely suggesting benefit!